-- 1. The panel recommends that the part-time practice-based lecturers on the programme be more closely involved in the overall annual oversight, evaluation and review of the programme.
-This would also serve to enhance overall programme cohesiveness. - 2.
-The panel recommends that more communication would help learners progressing from the BA in Legal Studies to the Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support. - 3.
-The panel recommends that some interpersonal developmental work may be required to facilitate the progression graduates of this programme to Year 3 of the Bachelor of Laws (Hons)
+- 1. The panel recommends that MIPLO 9 be reflected, and mapped accordingly, throughout the documentation for this programme.
+This should be completed prior to the submission of the programme documentation to QQI. - 2.
+The panel recommends that the part-time practice-based lecturers on the programme be more closely involved in the overall annual oversight, evaluation and review of the programme.
+This would also serve to enhance overall programme cohesiveness. - 3.
+The panel recommends that more communication would help learners progressing from the BA in Legal Studies to the Bachelor of Laws (Hons) to understand the concept of ordinary and honours degrees, and the ladder system which they support. - 4.
+The panel recommends that some interpersonal developmental work may be required to facilitate the progression graduates of this programme to Year 3 of the Bachelor of Laws (Hons) programme, to facilitate the progression of a significant group of learners into an already established class group, and to support class integration.

-- programme, to facilitate the progression of a significant group of learners into an already established class group, and to support class integration. - 4.
-The panel recommends that the College provides clarity on the number of intakes to this programme in any academic year. - 5.
-The panel recommends that the programme team consider creating an assessment schedule for the full programme, visible to all. - 6.
-The panel recommends that learners receive a hardcopy of the assessment deadlines' schedule for the programme modules at the commencement of the semester/stage, rather than rely on learners accessing the information via Moodle. - 7.
+- 5. The panel recommends that the College provides clarity on the number of intakes to this programme in any academic year. - 6.
+The panel recommends that the programme team consider creating an assessment schedule for the full programme, visible to all. - 7.
+The panel recommends that learners receive a hardcopy of the assessment deadlines' schedule for the programme modules at the commencement of the semester/stage, rather than rely on learners accessing the information via Moodle. - 8.
 The panel recommends that learners receive feedback on assignments within the recommended four-week timeframe.
-This is especially important where there is an assignment component and a written exam learners should be made aware of their results in an assignment prior to sitting their exam. - 8.
-The panel recommends that the programme team clarify the re-assessment strategy for the modules in the programme into clearly articulated and standard format. - 9.
+This is especially important where there is an assignment component and a written exam learners should be made aware of their results in an assignment prior to sitting their exam. - 9.
+The panel recommends that the programme team clarify the re-assessment strategy for the modules in the programme into clearly articulated and standard format. - 10.
 The programme team should define the e-learning element of each module within the module descriptor for clarity.
-This need not be identical for each module. - 10.
-Clarify listings of Essential Texts versus Recommended Texts within the module descriptors. - 11.
-The panel recommends that the Programme Management structure and process be strengthened through greater systematisation and recording. - 12.
-The panel recommends that the College utilise alternative mechanisms for sourcing part-time staff (rather than through referrals and recommendations, which may not be a sustainable method of assuring externality and a challenging and supportive academic environment). - 13.
-The panel recommends that the system for eliciting and recording learners' quality evaluations of the programme and its modules is reviewed to ensure it reflects best practice and improves the amount and representative nature of the information received.
+This need not be identical for each module. - 11.
+Clarify listings of Essential Texts versus Recommended Texts within the module descriptors. - 12.
+The panel recommends that the Programme Management structure and process be strengthened through greater systematisation and recording. - 13.
+The panel recommends that the College utilise alternative mechanisms for sourcing part-time staff (rather than through referrals and recommendations, which may not be a sustainable method of assuring externality and a challenging and supportive academic environment). - 14.
+The panel recommends that the system for eliciting and recording learners' quality evaluations of the programme and its modules is reviewed to ensure it reflects best practice and improves the amount and representative nature of the information received. - 15.
+The panel recommends that, at an early stage, the College/programme team undertake scenario planning so as to ascertain the capacity of the learning environment to meet learners' needs in the event of a substantially increased learner enrolment.